Code-Institute-Submissions/full_stack_stream_four_happy_box/README.md

 # Happy Box   [![Build Status](https://travis-ci.org/nikralave/full-stack-project.svg?branch=master)](https://travis-ci.org/nikralave/full-stack-project)

-## Fictional E-Commerce Website Built With Python's Django Framework
+## Fictional E-Commerce Website Built With Python's Django Framework Using a PostgreSQL

 This website is designed as to provide users with a full ecommerce site complete with authentication and Stripe payment functionality.
 The site also contains a blog where articles relating to the concept behind the products are displayed.